JodyMurray/PetFriends/README.md

 ### **Saved**

-The saved page consists of posts the user has specifically saved for future viewing.
+The Saved page consists of posts the user has specifically saved for future viewing.

 ![screenshot](documentation/features/Saved.png)

 ### **Profile Page**

 - Your profile page, or another user's, along with the sidebar of recommended profiles to follow.
-- The profile page contains a bio section, the bars in the corner to edit your profile, change your username or password.
+- The profile page contains a bio section, the bars in the corner to edit your profile and change your username or password.
 - The page also holds all of the posts that the owner of the page has added.

 ![screenshot](documentation/features/ProfilePage.png)